Chair: Brian Runciman, Head of Content, BCS, The Chartered Institute for IT

 15.30: Debate - Skills for a digital workforce

-Our resident expert Adam Thilthorpe, Director of External Affairs, hosts a panel of leading employers including Julian Burnett, top 40 ranking CIO / CTO, and Richard James, Head of Digital Technology & Engineering for Nationwide Digital.
-The session will bring together real experiences and views of our panel to explore the nature of change in the world of IT and how businesses are planning for the implications on their workforce today.
+Our resident expert Adam Thilthorpe, Director of External Affairs, hosts a panel of leading employers bringing together real experiences and views to explore the nature of change in the world of IT and how businesses are planning for the implications on their workforce today.

 The discussion will be taken in context of the current direction of UK skills policy, including employer-led apprenticeships and technical education which are central to the government’s agenda to address skills gaps and support economic growth.